Direct access to the Tor network may sometimes be blocked by your Internet Service Provider or by a government.

 Currently there are three pluggable transports available, but more are being developed.

-obfs4 makes Tor traffic look random, and also prevents censors from finding bridges by Internet scanning. obfs4 bridges are less likely to be blocked than its predecessor, obfs3 bridges.
+obfs4 makes Tor traffic look random, and also prevents censors from finding bridges by Internet scanning. obfs4 bridges are less likely to be blocked than its predecessors, obfs3 bridges.

-Each of the transports listed in Tor Launcher’s menu works in a different way, and their effectiveness depends on your individual circumstances.
+Each of the transports listed in Tor Bridge's menu works in a different way, and their effectiveness depends on your individual circumstances.

-If you are trying to circumvent a blocked connection for the first time, you should try the different transports: obfs4, snowflake, and meek-azure.
+If you are trying to circumvent a blocked connection for the first time, you should try the different transports: obfs4, snowflake, or meek-azure.

-If you try all of these options, and none of them gets you online, you will need to enter bridge addresses manually.
+If you try all of these options, and none of them gets you online, you will need to request a bridge or manually enter bridge addresses.